Overnight (Parcels song)

-"Overnight" is a song by Australian group Parcels and co-produced by Daft Punk.
+"Overnight" is a song by Australian group Parcels and produced by Daft Punk.
 It was released in June 2017 and peaked at number 62 in France.

 "Overnight" was performed on Conan in September 2017 as Parcels' U.S. television debut.

 Background and release

 Daft Punk quietly attended a concert of Parcel's in Paris in April 2016 and met up after the show telling them "We'd like you to come to our studio and hang out".

 Six months later, Parcels met Daft Punk in their L.A. studio.
 Parcels' said "Not once was it said 'let’s make a song together, we want to produce you'.
 We just came in and we all sat down and, of course, we were a little bit starstruck and nervous."

 Eventually demos were shared and "Overnight" being selected by Daft Punk with them reportedly saying "we can really imagine working on this one with you guys."

-Parcels said working with Daft Punk's "meticulous, mysterious methods" was "challenging" The group said "Everything with those two is extremely slow, I'll tell you that much, and it's all very unclear.
+Parcels said working with Daft Punk's "meticulous, mysterious methods" was "challenging".
+The group said "Everything with those two is extremely slow, I'll tell you that much, and it's all very unclear.
 There was never a point where we knew what we were doing with them, even up until finishing and releasing the song.
 It would be months in between any sort of communication and a lot of uncertainty surrounding it all.
 There were times where they didn't like the song, 'it's over, we're not doing it'.
 Then we came back and we added something or work on it and the inspiration was back and all rolling with this inspiration, which is untouchable."
 Parcels said "From the start to the finish it was an equal collaboration with no pressure, only a desire to create something meaningful together."

 The digital single was released in June 2017, with a vinyl released in November 2017.